1908 Atlantic hurricane season: Season summary

 Tropical cyclogenesis began on March 6, 1908, when the first system was initially detected northeast of the Lesser Antilles.
-It was the only cyclone to develop in the Atlantic in the month of March since the beginning of official records in 1851.
+It was the only off-season Atlantic tropical cyclone to reach Category 2 strength since the beginning of official records in 1851.
 On May 24, the next system developed near the Turks and Caicos Islands.
-Intensifying into a hurricane on May 28, the storm became one of only three May hurricanes in the 20th century, with the others being Able in 1951 and Alma in 1970.
-Additionally, due to this storm and the previous, the 1908 season became the only in which two systems reached hurricane status prior to the month of June.
+When it intensified into a hurricane on May 28, the 1908 season became the only on record in which two systems reached hurricane status prior to the month of June.
 Thereafter, activity ceased for nearly two months, until the third cyclone formed northeast of the Bahamas on July 24, followed by another system forming in the northwestern Gulf of Mexico on July 29.
 The month of August featured two cyclones, a tropical depression and a tropical storm.
 September was the most active month, with five systems developing, including two hurricanes, one tropical storm, and two tropical depressions.
 In October, a hurricane and a tropical storm developed, the latter of which became extratropical on October 23, ending seasonal activity.

 The season had a total of 10 tropical storms, 6 of which intensified into a hurricane.
 Re-analysis by José F. Partagás and Henry F. Diaz in 1997 resulted in the addition of the second system, while Christopher Landsea et al. added the sixth system in 2004 as part of the Atlantic hurricane reanalysis project.
 Seven out of the ten systems reaching at least tropical storm intensity made landfall during the season.
 Collectively, the tropical cyclones of the 1908 Atlantic hurricane season caused at least 37 fatalities.

 The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 95.
 ACE is a metric used to express the energy used by a tropical cyclone during its lifetime.
 Therefore, a storm with a longer duration will have high values of ACE.
 It is only calculated at six-hour increments in which specific tropical and subtropical systems are either at or above sustained wind speeds of 39 mph, which is the threshold for tropical storm intensity.
 Thus, tropical depressions are not included here.